-Neither well-defined bedding nor horizon markers have been found in the Knob Hill formation.
+Neither well-defined bedding nor horizon markers have been found in the Knob Hill Formation.
 However, zones which may be beds do exist locally.
 West of Knob Hill, for example, zones predominantly of chert alternate with zones predominantly of andesite.
 The zones are several hundred feet thick and trend northwesterly for a few thousand feet.
-Perhaps a few months of diligent and detailed mapping would unravel some of the structures in the Knob Hill formation, but Attwood did not undertake the task because only small and marginal-grade orchodies. have been found in the formation.
+Perhaps a few months of diligent and detailed mapping would unravel some of the structures in the Knob Hill Formation, but Attwood did not undertake the task because only small and marginal grade orebodies have been found in the formation.

-KNOB HILL-BROOKLYN CONTACT
+KNOB HILL - Brooklyn Contact

 Only one outcrop, on the southeast slope of Deadman Ridge, was found spanning the contact of the Knob Hill formation and the overlying Attwood series.
-The contact here appears conformable; andesite is directly overlain by sharpstone conglomerate with an andesite matrix.
-The contact is 'frozen', with no faulting or distinguishable hiatus.
-The transition from massive andesite to chert pebble conglomerate with an andesite matrix occurs within a few inches.
+The Contact here appears conformable; and site is directly overlain by sharpstone conglomerate with an and esite matrix.
+The contact is "frozen" with no faulting or distinguishable hiatus.
+The transition from massive and esite to chert pebble conglomerate with an and esitic matrix occurs within a few inches.

-North of the Gold Drop workings, along the old railway grade now used as a road, a few tens of feet of overburden separate Brooklyn Formation skarn (in an open pit) from Knob Hill outcrops.
-Similar fracturing and alteration may be observed near the obscured contact of the Knob Hill and Brooklyn formations at the Sunset mine in Deadwood.
-The fracturing and alteration may be associated with the emplacement of the ore in the Gold Drop and Sunset mines.
-Alternately, it may be associated with an unconformity or a large, flat, thrusttype fault zone between the Knob Hill and the overlying Brooklyn formation.
+North of the GoldDrop workings, along the old Railway grade now used as a road, a few tens of eet of overburden separate Brooklyn Formation skarn (in an open pit) from Knob Hill outcrops.
+Similar fracturing and alteration may be observed near the obscured contact of Knob Hill and Brooklyn formations at the Sunset Mine in Deadwood.
+The fracturing and alteration may be associated with the emplacement of the ore in the GoldDrop and Sunset Mines.
+Alternately, it may be associated with an unconformity or a large flat thrust-type fault zone between the Knob Hill and the overlying Brooklyn formation.

 In summary, the Brooklyn formation is probably unconformable to the Knob Hill formation.
-The reasons for this belief are:
+The reasons for this belief area;

-(1) The Brooklyn conglomerate, as indicated by the angularity of the chert fragments, has been transported only one or two thousands of feet at most.
+(1) The Brooklyn conglomerate, as indicated by the angularity of the chert fragments, has been transported only one or two thousands offeet at most.
 Thus it must be derived from a nearby formation, without doubt mostly from the Knob Hill.
 The chert fragments in andesitic matrix (Brooklyn formation) may lie upon cherty andesite (Knob Hill formation) and subsequent lithification and metamorphism would make the contact appear gradational and conformable.

-(2) The uppermost 'strata' in the Knob Hill formation are not everywhere the same rock type.
-West of the Phoenix camp, the Knob Hill-Brooklyn contacting rocks are chert and sharpstone conglomerate; south they are andesite and sharpstone conglomerate; southeast they are cherty andesite and shale; east, where the outcrops mentioned above span the contact, they are cherty andesite and sharpstone conglomerate.
+- (2) The uppermost "strat@" in the Knob Hill formation are not everywhere the same rock type.
+West of the Phoenix Camp the Knob Hill - Brooklyn contacting rocks are chert and sharpstone conglomerate; south they are andesite and sharpstone conglomerate; south-east they are cherty andesite and shale; east, where the outcrops mentioned above span the contact, they are cherty andesite and sharpstone conglomerate.
 The variations in the rock type of the lowest Brooklyn member can, I believe, be satisfactorily explained by the marked lateral gradation one would expect to find in deltaic deposits of conglomerate and shale.
-But andesite and chert, such as found in the Knob Hill formation, in most places do not lens-out in a thousand or so feet along strike.

-(3) The orogeny that has contorted and shattered the Knob Hill rocks has not involved the Brooklyn formation.
-Beds and bedding in the Brooklyn formation can be traced with little change in attitude for several thousand feet.

-(4) The fracturing and alteration near the Knob Hill-Brooklyn contact, at the Gold Drop and Sunset mines, could be caused by three periods of weathering and erosion early Brooklyn, Mesozoic to Tertiary, and Recent - rather than by faulting.
+But andesite and chert, such as foundin the Knob Hill Formation in most places do not lens out in a thousand or so feet along strike. - (3) The orogeny that has contorted and shattered the Knob Hill rocks has not involved theBrooklyn formation.
+Beds and bedding in the Brooklyn Formation can be traced with little change in attitude for several thousand feet. - (4) The fracturing and alteration near the Knob Hill Brooklyn contact, at Gold Drop and Sunset mines could be caused by three periods of weathering and erosion; early Brooklyn, Mesozoic to Tertiary, and Recent, rather than by faulting.